hkauhanen/con-di/README.md

 This repository contains code required to reproduce the results presented in the following paper:

-> Kauhanen, H. (2020) A model of linguistic identity dynamics.
+> Kauhanen, Henri (2020) Replicator–mutator dynamics of linguistic convergence and divergence.
 Ms., University of Konstanz.

 Please cite this publication if you find this useful.